 There is truly no gravy like this country sausage gravy.
 It may seem like a lot of ingredients, but it is beyond worth the time.
 Creamy, meaty (sausage AND bacon!) and packed full of great flavors.
 Amazing flavors, unlike any gravy I’ve ever had.

-I like to make this gravy in a large cast iron skillet over charcoal.
+I like to make this country sausage gravy in a large cast iron skillet over charcoal.
 There’s just something about being outside early in the morning cooking up a big batch of gravy for breakfast over a hot charcoal fire.
 Of course you can cook it just as easily on the stove top.

 I usually serve this gravy over biscuits, but it would be incredible on a chicken-fried steak.
 For that matter, it’d be incredible on anything that requires sausage gravy.